-Serbia: Continental wind park permits and issue with TSO co EMS, TSO rejects responsibility for Cibuk wind park permit loss8.
-July 2014. / News Serbia Energy
+Serbia: Continental wind park permits and issue with TSO co EMS, TSO rejects responsibility for Cibuk wind park permit loss, News Serbia Energy

 Serbian public enterprise TSO co Elektromreza Srbija (EMS) has rejected the claim that it was responsible for the building permit revocation for a future wind farm Cibuk.

 According to the announcement, when considering the connection of wind farm Cibuk to the transmission system, EMS noticed that the building permit for the wind farm also referred to the part of the transmission system, which is under the exclusive jurisdiction of the public company.

 “EMS does not occupy either with giving or subtracting building permits, but only pointed to Provincial Department of Urban Planning, Construction and Environmental Protection at the irregularities in the license issued for wind farm said in EMS.

 Ministry of Construction, Transport and Infrastructure of Serbia announced on June 23rd that it overturned the building permit for the wind farm construction in Cibuk near Kovin, because it was illegal.